sapcc/cyclone/README.md

 Available Commands:
   backup
-  help        Help about any command image       Clone an image server      Clone a server version     Print version information volume      Clone a volume
+  completion  Generate the autocompletion script for the specified shell help        Help about any command image       Clone an image server      Clone a server share       Clone a share version     Print version information volume      Clone a volume